-(7) The withdrawal utilization assumption estimates the percentage of contract holders with a GMWB benefit who will elect to utilize the benefit.
+(7) The withdrawal utilization assumption estimates the percentage of contract holders with a GMWB who will elect to utilize the benefit.
 The assumption varies by the type of GMWB, tax qualification status, policy size, and age at rider issue.
 Withdrawal utilization assumptions are based on Company experience.

-(8) Variable annuity lapse rates vary by policy size, commission option, single/joint life status, surrender charge duration, age, policy month, amount of time until the end of the rider utilization waiting period (if any), and the amount by which the guaranteed amount is greater than the account value.
+- (8) Variable annuity lapse rates vary by policy size, commission option, single/joint life status, surrender charge duration, age, policy month, amount of time until the end of the rider utilization waiting period (if any), withdrawal status, and the amount by which the guaranteed amount is greater than the account value.
 Fixed indexed annuity lapse rates consist of a base lapse rate that varies by product and policy year, and a dynamic adjustment based on how the credited rate on the contract compares to competitor rates.
-Lapse rate assumptions are based on Company experience.
+Lapse rate assumptions are based on Company experience. - (9) The credit standing adjustment represents the Company's nonperformance risk spread and varies by duration.
+The assumption is based on Barclays financial credit spreads.